 - Career Highlights

-- Member of Syncopation, Meta-Beat, Philovox Choir
+- Member of Syncopation, Meta-Beat, and Philovox Choir

-- Has performanced with Boston Pops, Bill Elliott Swing Orchestra, Capitol Center Jazz Orchestra, Blue Heron Renaissance Choir, Cut Circle, Hal Galper, Phil Mattson, Greg Hopkins, Marshall Wood, Mark Shilansky, Christine Fawson
+- Has performanced with Boston Pops, Bill Elliott Swing Orchestra, Capitol Center Jazz Orchestra, Blue Heron Renaissance Choir, Cut Circle, Hal Galper, Phil Mattson, Greg Hopkins, Marshall Wood, Mark Shilansky, and Christine Fawson

 - Shade chosen as Top 5 Vocal CD by Jazz Education Journal